ConSol/sakuli/docs/manual/testdefinition/sakuli-api.md

 **Returns**:  - a Region object from the current focused window
         or NULL on errors.
 <a name="Environment.takeScreenshot"></a>
-##Environment.takeScreenshot(pathName)
+##Environment.takeScreenshot(filename)
-Takes a screenshot of the current screen and saves it to the overgiven path.
-If there ist just a file name, the screenshot will be saved in your testsuite log folder.
+Takes a screenshot of the current screen and saves it to the assigned path.
+If there ist just a file name, the screenshot will be saved in your current testcase folder.
+Supported formats: `jpg` and `png`

 **Params**

-- pathName `String` - `pathname/filname.format` or just `filename.format`
+- filename `String` - `pathname/filename.format` or just `filename.format` for example `test.png`.

+**Returns**: `Path` - to the created screenshot OR null on errors
 **Example**
 ```
-environment.takeScreenshot("test.jpg");
+environment.takeScreenshot("test.png");
 ```

 <a name="Environment.takeScreenshotWithTimestamp"></a>